 Teufelsberg is the highest elevation in Berlin.
-For this reason, the Americans chose this heap of rubble as the site of their former spy station Teufelsberg is a place that is simply ideal for kite flying.
-Although the journey and ascent to the top of the hill is a little difficult, you will be rewarded with a magnificent view.
-The whole of Berlin is at your feet, and there is always a good breeze blowing on the 99 metres of the artificially raised hill.
-Ideal conditions for kite professionals and amateurs to spend a wonderful day

-Version B | Teufelsberg is the highest elevation in Berlin.
 For this reason, the Americans chose this heap of rubble as the site of their former spy station.
 Although the journey and climb up the hill are somewhat arduous, you will be rewarded with a magnificent view.
 The whole of Berlin is at your feet, and there's always a good breeze blowing on the 99 metres of the artificially raised hill.
 We have put together a list of other beautiful vantage points in Berlin's neighbourhoods.